 Exposure to various irritants and substances that trigger allergies (allergens) can trigger signs and symptoms of asthma.
 Asthma triggers are different from person to person and can include the following:

 Other causes are occupational exposures (working in a factory with many irritants) and genetics.
 Regarding the latter, if your parents are asthmatic, you are much more prone (three to six times more likely) to have it than those with normal parents.

 Asthma symptoms vary from person to person.
 You may have infrequent asthma attacks, have symptoms only at certain times — such as when exercising — or have symptoms all the time.

 Signs that your asthma is probably worsening include:

-Prevention and long-term control are key in stopping asthma attacks before they start.
-Treatment usually involves learning to recognize your triggers, taking steps to avoid them and tracking your breathing to make sure your daily asthma medications are keeping symptoms under control.
+Prevention and long-term control are vital to stopping asthma attacks before they start.
+Treatment usually involves learning to recognize your triggers, taking steps to avoid them, and tracking your breathing to make sure your daily asthma medications are keeping symptoms under control.
 In case of an asthma flare-up, you may need to use a quick-relief inhaler, such as albuterol.

-The right medications for you depend on a number of things — your age, symptoms, asthma triggers and what works best to keep your asthma under control.
+The right medications for you depend on your age, symptoms, asthma triggers, and what works best to keep your asthma under control.